diannedaian/61040-portfolio/assignments/problemset1.md

 ### 4. Registry Deletion

-In practice this probably won't matter, since closing the registry already hides it from givers and preserves purchase history for the recipient.
-Still, some users may want deletion for tidiness, so an “archive” option could be a practical compromise.
+In practice this won't matter funtion wise, since closing the registry already hides it from givers and preserves purchase history for the recipient.
+Still, deleting will allow us to save space from the database and also give user power to clean up their registry.

 ### 5. Queries